Dog dies in aircraft after being put in overhead locker

 United Airlines attendant forced owner to place animal in storage during flight

-On United Flight 1284 from Houston to New York on Monday, a woman who was flying with children and a small dog was pressured by a flight attendant to put her dog in overhead storage during the three-and-a-half hour flight.
+On United Flight 1284 from Houston to New York on Monday, a woman who was flying with children and a small dog was pressured by a flight attendant to put her dog, reported to be a French bulldog, in overhead storage during the three-and-a-half hour flight.

 According to fellow passenger Maggie Gremminger, the woman wanted to keep the dog, which was in a small carrying bag, under her seat, but the flight attendant insisted that she put the animal overhead.